National Hedgerow Week stretches from 5th May to 11th May 2025

-We often see hedgerows perhaps this way driving past them in the car or walking the dog, but how often do we appreciate how important they are to the British countryside and its wildlife.
+We often see hedgerows, usually without really thinking about them - but how often do we appreciate how important they are to the British countryside and its wildlife?
 I think of hedgerows as nature's motorways, one being connected to another and shaping our landscape with all the thousands of miles of hedge.

 RSPB The UK’s hedgerows (all 95,000 miles of them!) are a critical habitat, supporting up to 130 of our priority species throughout the seas